Who's buried in Westminster Abbey?

 Sir Laurence Olivier

-Perhaps one of the world's most legendary actors, Laurence Olivier dominated the world of acting the mid-20th century and played over 50 cinema roles.
+Perhaps one of the world's most legendary actors, Laurence Olivier dominated the world of acting in the mid-20th century and played over 50 cinema roles.

 Want to save money on those bucket-list attractions?

 Planning your London trip?
 With The London Pass®, you can explore big-name landmarks, local hotspots and epic tours, all on one pass, all for one price.
-Not only that, but you'll enjoy savings of up to 50%, compared to buying individual attraction tickets.

 Continue reading